megamen32/gptadmin_opensource/README.md

 This repository contains two small services used to remotely control a machine.

 * **rootd.py** – runs as root and exposes low level operations.
+* **rootd_pure.py** – simplified variant of `rootd` that depends only on the Python standard library and works on any Unix-like system including macOS.
 * **hub_proxy.py** – collects heartbeats from multiple `rootd` servers and proxies requests to them.